redmunds/brackets-display-shortcuts/README.md

 Button to "Copy to Current Document" inserts Table HTML markup at the current selection.
 It only works for full editor.

+Type the name of the command you're looking for in the filter field to find the shortcut faster.

 ## License